DURING this situation caused by the pandemic:

-- Due to the personal nature of hair-loss, many clients self-cut at home with with clippers, guides and mirrors.
+- Many clients self-cut at home with with clippers, guides and mirrors, or with shears directed at a unit pinned to an upside-down mannequin head.
 We highly recommend you spend a couple of hours researching on YouTube to see how you can avoid going out for that haircut altogether.
-Nothing beats the satisfaction and savings of ordering online and cutting your own hair!

 - Try to leave an extra couple of millimeters length because you can revive the texture and feel of an older unit by giving it a new haircut after a couple of months of wear.
 This tip alone can stretch the lifespan of an old piece by months.

-- A comb, light colored plastic if your hair is dark, and black if you are blond or gray.
+- A comb, light colored if your hair is dark, or black if you are blond or gray.

 - a three-way mirror, or just a hand mirror and a wall mirror.

 - a man-size mannequin head and a clamp stand, plus wig T pins, for comfortably cutting a unit you don't have on your head.